maxilian/sre-jenkins-chef/pipeline-instruction.md

     }
     ```

-3. Jenkinsfile for this project will be like this [link](./jenkinsfile)
+3. The Full Jenkinsfile script for this project will be like this [link](./jenkinsfile)
 4. To check all container is running well, we can use this docker command:
     ```
     docker service ls